-The Sulphur-crested Cockatoo is one of the most easily recognized birds in Australia.
+The sulphur-crested cockatoo is one of the most easily recognised birds in Australia.

 With its strident call and brilliant white feathers, it is a common sight throughout open timbered country in the eastern and northern parts of the country.

 The scientific name Cacatua galerita means ‘capped cockatoo’.
 Kakatua is the Indonesian word for a cockatoo, and the species name derives from the Latin galer meaning cap, referring to the bright yellow crest.
-Sulphur-crested Cockatoos are members of the Psittacidae family of birds, or the ‘true’ parrots.
-All have stocky bodies, medium-sized wings, strong, hooked beaks, and feet with two forward-facing and two backwards-facing toes.
+Sulphur-crested cockatoos are members of the Psittacidae family of birds, or the ‘true’ parrots.
+All have stocky bodies, medium-sized wings, strong, hooked beaks, and feet with two forward-facing and two rear-facing toes.

 The other distinctive feature is the long, recurved crest of bright yellow feathers.

 The crest seems to reflect the bird’s emotions.
 When it is excited or alarmed, the feathers are fully extended, reaching far forward over the bird’s head.
 A bird at rest, or one which doesn’t feel well, will have its crest feathers flattened against the back of its head.

 A less obvious feature is the subtle wash of pale yellow colouring along the cheeks and ear coverts, and on the underside of the wing and tail feathers.
 The yellow colour can be seen when the bird is silhouetted in flight against the sky – kind of a lemon meringue pie.

 Like all parrots, the sulphur-crested cockatoo has a powerful beak; the beak is black but appears grey because of the powdering of white dust used for grooming its feathers.
 A bird with a shiny black beak is generally unhealthy, possibly a victim of psittacine beak and feather virus.
 The feet are also dark grey with black claws.
 As in all parrots, there are two forward-facing toes, and two rear-facing toes.